-To prepare a volunteer for the position of Coach, AYSO will offer the following educational opportunities which volunteer coaches are expected to take advantage of and participate in, as appropriate.
+To prepare a volunteer for the position of coach, AYSO will offer the following educational opportunities which volunteer coaches are expected to take advantage of and participate in, as appropriate.

-- 1. Orientation by the Region;
+- 1. Orientation by the regional coach administrator;

-- 2. AYSO Safe Haven Certification including the designated Concussion Awareness Training;
+- 2. AYSO Safe Haven Coach Certification;

-- 3. Training classes and continuing education;
+- 3. Continuing education;

-- 4. Coach clinics;
+- 4. Training classes;

-- 5. Referee clinics; and
+- 5. Coach clinics; and

-- 6. Annual coach update.
+- 6. Referee clinics.